vanitu/Cleaning_data_course_project/README.md

   4) Replace acitivity numeric column with a descriptive data for each activity

-  5) Prepare a special data set with mean values for each activity of each subject
+  5) Prepare a activity_subject_mean data set with measurements mean values for each activity of each subject

   6) write prepared data sets into csv files